Previous issue

 Chapter 2:10 Workmanship, God's poem to express His soul's beauty

-God's workmanship.
-Any work for a Greek tended to be a work of art and indeed
+workmanship.
+Any work for a Greek tended to be a work of art and indeed this

 express God's beauty was the original intention.
 Sin permeates our actions

-our very 'rightness' is often repellant and our 'goodness' unattractive.
+indeed, our very 'rightness' is often repellant and our 'goodness'

+unattractive.
 Holiness is beautiful in the Bible (c.f.
-Psalm 29:2), not cold and austere
+Psalm 29:2), not cold

-like the snow-capped tops of the Swiss Alps, but rather colourful, as are
+and austere like the snow-capped tops of the Swiss Alps, but rather colourful,

-their lower valleys in Spring, rich in golden sun and full of fruit, and the
+as are their lower valleys in Spring, rich in golden sun and full of fruit,

-sounds of bells, like the holy garments of the High priests said to be of
+and the sounds of bells, like the holy garments of the High priests said to

-beauty and glory since they were festooned with gold, full of colours and
+be of beauty and glory since they were festooned with gold, full of colours

-carrying fruit and bells on the fringe of their robes.
-Crowning all was the
+and carrying fruit and bells on the fringe of their robes.
+Crowning all was

-that it is beautiful as when a good thing is done finely and a right action
+is that it is beautiful as when a good thing is done finely and a right

-has more to it than being right.
-In front of me on my desk is a home-made
+action has more to it than being right.
+In front of me on my desk is a

-card with a hand-made drawing of a cross, and match-stick men together with
+home-made card with a hand-made drawing of a cross, and match-stick men

-a verse.
+together with a verse.
 It came with a small gift of money.
-It took time, thought and care
+It took time,

-some chocolate he had been given and finding a bank note slipped under the
+the wrapper of some chocolate he had been given and finding a bank note

-paper just at the moment he needed it for his fare.
-That was beautiful giving
+slipped under the paper just at the moment he needed it for his fare.
+That

 Chapter 2:21-22 Temple, to express God's presence

-in the garden I'm sure they spoke of building a home for God; in fact of
+the garden I'm sure they spoke of building a home for God; in fact of making

-making the garden of Eden into a garden-city.
-At any rate this is what appears
+the garden of Eden into a garden-city.
+At any rate this is what appears in

-in Revelation at the end of the age, where also it says that God's tabernacle
+Revelation at the end of the age, where also it says that God's tabernacle is

-see footprints on the mantelpiece and coffee cups under the chairs you get
+footprints on the mantelpiece and coffee cups under the chairs you get an

 home, the people of God, they get impressions of what God is like.
 But there